rdinnager/slimr/README.md

 ```

 If you want to add this path permanently to your Rstudio installation
-(so no need to run Sys.setenv every time) you can use the command
+(so no need to run `Sys.setenv()` every time) you can use the command
 `usethis::edit_r_environ()` and add a line like
 `SLIMR_HOME='C:/Program Files/R/R-4.3.1/library/slimr'` to this file.

 ## Run a first simple test

 To be able to run SLiM within slimr we need to create a simple slim
 script.
-Below is the slimr version of the first slim script as presented
+Below is the `slimr` version of the first slim script as
-in the excellent [SLiM](https://messerlab.org/slim/) manual, called
+presented in the excellent [SLiM](https://messerlab.org/slim/) manual,
-receipes.
-There are hundreds of more advanced script and we provide also
+called receipes.
+There are hundreds of more advanced script and we
-several worked out examples in the manuscript (Russell et al. submitted,
+provide also several worked out examples in the manuscript (Russell et
+al. submitted,
 [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.08.05.455258v2)
 ).
 The example below is simply to test if slim is installed correctly
-and works together with slimr.
+and works together with `slimr`.

 Running this code should give you the output as below (a return value of
 zero means success).